-As a driver, there are a few interaction model changes that would impact my ability to make more money:
+There are a few interaction model changes that would positively impact the ability for drivers to make more money:

 Expose predictive patterns – I’m not sure what percentage of riders use Uber in the same way either daily or weekly, but expose pick-up patterns to allow drivers to cruise areas well prior to Surge zones being presented.
 It may not matter in a huge city, but it would make a difference across all of the mid-sized cities in play.

 Allow for tipping – Lyft already has tipping in play.
-I can’t tell you how many of my riders wanted to hook me up, but didn’t have cash on hand.
-Uber, if you’re not going to cut your 25% take, then make it easier for drivers to make a living.
+I can’t tell you how many of my riders wanted to hook me up but didn’t have cash on hand.
+Uber, if you’re not going to reduce your 25% take, then make it easier for drivers to make a living—it’s only right.

 That’s Damien Newman’s process of design.
 It may be crude, but it’s absolutely clear: the unknown heading into Research leads to the sparks of Ideation and culminates with the clarity and details of Design.

 While being a universal axiom of both art and design—we all start in a fog as we attempt to narrow down to any clear form of visual or behavioral expression—what it doesn’t begin to touch upon are the moving parts found within the various methods that we must employ in order to participate within & contribute to a product development team.